 What are other common additive types?

 Two other common types of engine oil additives that you will come across are rust inhibitors and detergents/dispersants, detergents help remove sludge that can build up in the engine over a length of time while the dispersants will keep the dirt from coming together.
 Zinc is also added to many engine oils as it helps to protect engine surfaces.
 Most of these “additives” will already be in the oil as it comes from the manufacturer, so they do not have to be added by the car owner.
-But if you walk into any number of automotive stores, you can find numerous bottles of aftermarket engine oil additives that will state that they will improve performance even further and make clean your engine better than the detergents that are already in your oil.
+But if you walk into any number of automotive stores, you can find numerous bottles of aftermarket engine oil additives that will state that they will improve performance even further and clean your engine better than the detergents that are already in your oil.
 It is extremely important to remember that the oil you are buying has been created to perform specific functions and that the additives are balanced to perform these tasks.
 Adding excess additives will affect this balance detrimentally lowering performance.
-Always follow the instructions inside your manufacturers manual.
+Always follow the instructions in your manufacturers manual.

 Other oil additives to watch out for?